Other posts from the On a visit to.. series:

 Oh, definitely.
-Wellington is a very cool and laid back city, and I am blown away (sometimes quite literally, because the wind is also like nothing I have ever seen) by the options you have for hiking, surfing, cycling, kayaking, sailing and just about anything you want to do.
-I think downtown Wellington (called Te Aro) has a lot of charm especially around the Waterfront, the Te Papa Museum and the restaurants, cafes and craft beer bars around Cuba Street.
-But for me, the Wellington’s real superpowers are in the access to stunningly preserved nature within the city or a short 10-minute drive away (Zealandia, Otari Wilton Bush, The Town Belt, Makara Beach, etc.).
+Wellington is a very cool and laid back city, and I am blown away (sometimes quite literally, because the wind is also like nothing I have ever seen) by the options you have for hiking, surfing, cycling, kayaking, sailing, and just about anything you want to do.
+I think downtown Wellington (called Te Aro) has a lot of charm, especially around the Waterfront, the Te Papa Museum, and the restaurants, cafes, and craft beer bars around Cuba Street.
+But for me, Wellington’s real superpowers are in the access to stunningly preserved nature within the city or a short 10-minute drive away (Zealandia, Otari Wilton Bush, The Town Belt, Makara Beach, etc.).
 I also like the suburbs and the bay areas around the coast: Miramar is perfect for bicycle tours.

 It is a crime to come without a camera in such a beautiful place, but I will assume this is essential for all trips so: